 - Allows you to build professional references and networks.
 For most job seekers, resumes are distributed to various employers.
 The submitted ones, regardless of the outcome of the application, already creates a link between you and the employers.
 For future job opportunities, the employers can easily contact you especially when they consider your credentials suitable for a vacant position.

-Hence, your business resume and cover letter helps you make a enter the business world with confidence.
+Hence, your business resume and cover letter help you make an enter the business world with confidence.
 Keep in mind that your resume and cover letter give your potential employers an impression of what you can offer.

 There are no hard and fast rules as to the components of a perfect business resume.
 It can truly vary depending on the nature of the business.
 However, there are common and recommended components that your business resume must contain.
 Here are some of them: